-Super contributions can be paid at least quarterly to an employee-nominated Super fund and are applicable for casual, part-time and full-time employees.
-Your employee can file a complaint with ATO if you’re not paying their super contributions, resulting to penalties against your business.
+Super contributions can be paid at least quarterly to an employee-nominated Superfund and are applicable for casual, part-time and full-time employees.
+Your employee can file a complaint with ATO if you’re not paying their super contributions, resulting in penalties against your business.

 Recently, the ATO introduced SuperStream, which requires you to pay super contributions electronically and send the associated data electronically.
 This allows employers to make all contributions in a single transaction.

-Paperwork can add a huge burden for small business owners.
+Paperwork can add a considerable burden for small business owners.
 However, they are a necessary evil to ensure that as an employer, you are compliant and doing the right thing for employees.
-Employers with employees are required to make and keep accurate, complete records for all their employees, as well as issue pay slips to each employee.
-Your mandatory record-keeping employee obligations include:
+Employers with employees are required to make and keep accurate, complete records for all their employees, as well as issue payslips to each employee.
+Your mandatory record-keeping employer obligations include:

 - Be in a form that is readily accessible to a Fair Work Inspector

 - Be in legible form and in English